SESHAM-SURYAVAMSI/swiggy_web-scrapping/README.md

 # swiggy_web-scrapping

+Author=SESHAM SURYA VAMSI

+The above information is open to all

+web scrapping of restaurant dataset in swiggy

+code runed in colab with python

 B.Teach Computer Science and Engineering

 KALASALINGAM ACADEMY OF REASEARCH AND EDUCATION

-SESHAM SURYA VAMSI

   Guided by:
             DR.R.RAJA SUBRAMANIAN